Fatma366/Microbial-diversity-with-QIIME2/README.md

 •	Qiime2 is one of the latest bioinformatics tools used in microbial diversity analysis.

-•	For set up and installation of QIIME2 use the link: https://github.com/Fatma366/16S-rRNA-End-to-End-Analysis#set-up-and-installation-qiime2
+•	For set up and installation of QIIME2 use the link: [Set Up And Installation (QIIME2)](https://github.com/Fatma366/16S-rRNA-End-to-End-Analysis#set-up-and-installation-qiime2)

-•	For tutorials involving QIIME2 use the link: https://github.com/Fatma366/16S-rRNA-End-to-End-Analysis#qiime2-analysis
+•	For tutorials involving QIIME2 use the link: [QIIME2 Analysis](https://github.com/Fatma366/16S-rRNA-End-to-End-Analysis#qiime2-analysis)

 •	The analysis involves the following steps: Included in the Microbial-Qiime2-analysis.sh and the last step in sample-classifier.sh